akexorcist/BluetoothSPPLibrary/README.md

 Simple Usage
 --------------

-• Import this library to your workspace and include in to your android project
+• Import this library to your workspace and include in to your android project For Eclipse ADT : Download this library and import into your workspace and include this library to your project For Android Studio : Use Gradle to download this library from Maven

 • Declare permission for library